17 Insider tips for visiting Prague on budget (2026) by a local

 For example, the bus from Brussels to Prague is 990 CZK (about 40 EURO) one way.
 Again travelling off-peak during weekdays seems to be cheaper than during weekends so also check their website often as they have regular promotions and price drops.

-Accommodation on A Budget
+6. Find the best accommodation on A Budget

 As accommodation is likely to be your largest expense (if you are staying for more than 2-3 days), summer (during July and August) is the time when you can find super affordable accommodation.
 This is because the local university accommodation is rented out during the students’ holiday.